nyanpasu64/exotracker-cpp/src/DESIGN.md

 ## Document/undo architecture

 MainWindow and OverallSynth each keep their own copy of the document.
 Both threads can access their copy of the document without mutexes or locking of any kind.
+MainWindow doesn't store a document directly, but instead owns a `History` which stores undo/redo state.

 Whenever the user edits the document, both copies need to be edited in sync.
 To achieve this, all document mutations are reified as "command objects", or subclasses of `edit::BaseEditCommand`.
 This exposes a *very* simple interface, summarized below: